jfrog/jfrog-vscode-extension/README.md

    "http.proxyAuthorization": "Basic Zm9vOmJhcg=="
 }
 ```

+### Scan after dependencies change
+The JFrog VS-Code extension can trigger an Xray scan after a change in go.sum and package-lock.json.
+This feature is disabled by default.
+You can enable it in the [Extension Settings](#extension-settings).

 ### Exclude Paths from Scan
 By default, paths containing the words `test`, `venv` and `node_modules` are excluded from Xray scan.